i2000s/en/notebooks/SystemAdmin.md

 you should find both Intel integrated driver and the concrete NVidia display drivers are installed to the corresponding modules.
 The `nvidia-PRIME` package should also be able to run and configure how the GPUs are used on the computer.

+*PS*: after Ubuntu 16.10, GNOME has developed better display management systems (like [gnome-wayland-session](http://www.phoronix.com/scan.php?page=news_item&px=Ubuntu-GNOME-16.10-Wayland)) and the configuration and debugging process might be different from the above.

 ## Ubuntu 16.04 hangs to shut down
 This problem occurs when I freshly installed the Ubuntu 16.04 Gnome system.
 Whenever I press the Shutdown button on the Power Off menu, it will take up to 1min 30sec to respond.